 Congressionally authorized American Eagle Bullion coins provide investors with a convenient and cost effective way to add a small amount of physical gold, silver, platinum, or palladium to their investment portfolios.
 The American Eagle Bullion program was launched in 1986 with the sale of American Eagle Gold and Silver Bullion Coins.
 Platinum was added to the American Eagle Bullion family in 1997 and palladium in 2017.

-A bullion coin is a coin that is valued by its weight in a specific precious metal.
-Unlike commemorative or numismatic coins valued by limited mintage, rarity, condition and age, bullion coins are purchased by investors seeking a simple and tangible means to own and invest in the gold, silver, platinum, and palladium markets.
-American Eagle Gold Bullion Coins are available in four sizes: one ounce, one-half ounce, one-quarter ounce, and one-tenth ounce while the American Eagle Silver Bullion Coins, Platinum Bullion Coins, and Palladium Bullion Coins are only available in the one ounce size.
+American Eagle Gold Bullion Coins are available in four sizes: one ounce, one-half ounce, one-quarter ounce, and one-tenth ounce.
+The American Eagle Silver Bullion Coins, Platinum Bullion Coins, and Palladium Bullion Coins are only available in the one ounce size.